espnet/espnet_model_zoo/README.md

 1. Create a Pull Request to modify [table.csv](espnet_model_zoo/table.csv)

-    You need to append you record at the last line.
+    You need to append your record at the last line.
-1. Increment the third version number of [setup.py](setup.py), e.g. 0.0.3 -> 0.0.4
+1. (Administrator do) Increment the third version number of [setup.py](setup.py), e.g. 0.0.3 -> 0.0.4
+1. (Administrator do) Release new version

 ## Update your model

-If your model has some troubles, please modify the record at Zenodo directly or reupload a correct file using `espnet_zenodo_upload` as another record.
+If your model has some troubles, please modify the record at Zenodo directly or reupload a corrected file using `espnet_zenodo_upload` as another record.